 For a warm, weekend-in-the country vibe, try Flint and Tinder’s American classic flannel shirt, which is made in Los Angeles.
 The brand starts with 100% cotton fabric that’s double-brushed to be super soft, then goes formal with all the detailing of your favorite dress shirt, from a button-down collar to a back pleat.
 This “Beach Gingham” golden hue will look perfect with your favorite dark-wash jeans but looks equally awesome with a pair of trim-fit gray flannel pants.

 Made from duck cotton, a super sturdy and tightly woven canvas, in Los Angeles, these pants will last as long as you can maintain your waist size.
 They’re a classic straight-leg style with “shotgun shell” brass hardware.
 We love the camouflage print lining for secret style points.
 These are a great substitute for jeans, adding a low-key pop of color and a distinctive workwear vibe.

-This handsome jacket features a softly tailored silhouette that will make you look as great leading the new client pitch as it will when out doing dinner with a new date.
+This handsome sport coat features a woven texture and slim trim fit that will make you look as great leading the new client pitch as it will when out doing dinner with a new date.
 Pair it with matching trousers for a head-to-toe coordinated look or play it down with jeans or chinos.
-It’s soft, olive-khaki hue also makes a nice transition from fall and winter dressing into early spring.
+It’s soft, tan hue also makes a great style for fall and winter dressing.
 Best of all, it’s made in Joseph Abboud’s New Bedford, Massachusetts factory.